nagasella/esa/README.md

 }
 ```

 This tells that the entity updater will process all entities that have both the `SPRITE` and `VELOCITY` components.
-It is possible to use any arbitrarily complex filter, such as:
+It is possible to implement any arbitrarily complex filter, such as:

 ```cpp
 bool select(esa::entity e) override